retroelec/T-HMI-C64/README.md

 The emulator starts a BLE (Bluetooth Low Energy) server to receive keystrokes from the Android client.

-Once the app is installed and launched, you must accept the requested permissions (access to the precise location (*not* coarse location), permission to search for BLE devices).
+Once the app is installed and launched, you must accept the requested permissions once (access to the precise location (*not* coarse location), permission to search for BLE devices).
 If you start the emulator (i.e. power on the T-HMI) before starting the app, the app will automatically connect to the BLE server.
 Otherwise you can move the "BLE connection" switch to the right to connect to the BLE server.
-You also have to do this manually after reseting the development board.
+You also have to do this manually after "hardware reseting" the development board.

+As it is not possible to press two keys together on the Android keyboard, the keys Shift, Ctrl and Commodore are special keys which usually are pressed first, followed by another key to simulate the corresponding key combination.
+If it is necessary to send the raw key code of these special keys (e.g. some pinball games use the shift key), you have to set the corresponding switch in the Android app (DIV screen).
+The key combination Run/Stop + Restore has been replaced by first pressing the Commodore key and then pressing the Restore key.

 Besides the normal C64 keys this virtual keyboard also provides red extra buttons to send "external commands".
 Actually the LOAD, DIV and several JOYSTICK buttons are available: